 Step 4: Monitor your project with Google Analytics

 With Google analytics you can see how many people visit your project and a wealth of demographic information and statistics.

 Step 5: Export, use the results and notify citizens

 It is easy to export data in Excel format directly from Your Priorities.
 You can also send users updates on the status of projects from the edit menu on each post but you can also do Bulk Status Updates for updating the status of thousands of ideas using templates.

-The Citizens Foundation was founded in 2008 in Iceland and now has offices in Iceland, the United States & the UK.
+The nonprofit Citizens Foundation was founded in 2008 in Iceland and now has offices in Iceland and the United States.
 It’s mission is to help connect governments and nonprofits with citizens by creating open online engagement platforms and offering consultation on how to best plan & execute successful citizen engagement projects.